Part 01 - What is a Servlet?

 A servlet in its very core is a Java class, which can handle network requests (for e.g. HTTP requests).
 Servlets are usually used to implement web applications.
 This java class does not have any main() method, only some callback methods.

 Servlets run on the java enabled web-server or the application server.
-They handle requests from the web server, process it, produces the response, then send the response back to the server.
+They handle requests from the web server, process it, produce the response, then send the response back to the server.
 This means servlet lives and dies within a web container.
 A web container is responsible for invoking methods in a servlet.
 It knows what callback methods a servlet has.

 Servlets run in a servlet container which handles the networking side (e.g. parsing an HTTP request, connection handling etc.).
 One of the best known open source servlet container is Tomcat.